bhirsch/subtheme/README.txt

 For Site Builders and Module Developers
 -----------------------------------------
-Go to Administer -> Site building -> Subtheme.
+Go to Administer -> Structure -> Subtheme.

 Here you will see a list of all the subthemes available to your site.